Performance Regressions

 Let's assume there's a change in my_lib::bubble_sort

-instruction counts, then running the benchmark again results in an output
+the performance, then running the benchmark again results in an output something

 L2 Hits: 0|0 (No change)

-error: bench failed, to rerun pass `-p the-crate --bench my_benchmark`
+error: bench failed, to rerun pass `-p benchmark-tests --bench lib_bench_regression`

 Caused by: